How Long Does it Take for Therapy to Work?

 It's not a science

-Therapy works differently for every person.
+It can take a few months to years for therapy to work.
 There is no set time frame that you can follow when starting therapy sessions until you are ‘healthy’ again.
 This is the most honest and accurate answer.
 We are all unique individuals and have different things going on in our lives, many of them stacked on top of multiple more issues that need to be addressed.

 Here is How Long Does it Take for Therapy to Work?
 Honest Answer.